Undergraduate / International StudentsApplication Requirements

 International applicants who have academic documents from institutions outside of the U.S. are required to submit official (original, attested, or certified true) copies of academic records for secondary school education and any college-level study.
 Please note that this should begin with the first year of secondary school or high school.

 Credentials in languages other than English must be accompanied by a certified literal English translation.
-Translations must be complete, literal, word-for-word translations and the mirror the original document.
+Translations must be complete, literal, word-for-word translations and mirror the original document.

 All secondary (high school) and post-secondary (college) transcripts should be converted into the U.S. educational equivalencies.
 Records that are not converted into the U.S. equivalencies must have a course-by-course evaluation by an external evaluation agency and should include: